finopsfoundation/framework/_pages/introduction/how-to-contribute.md

 If you see something that needs to be updated, augmented, or removed, we want to hear about it.
 This project is by the community and for the community and your voice matters.

 There are multiple ways to submit changes:
+* Submit an update via the website page using the button 'Make Suggestion' this automatically creates a GitHub issue
+* Create an issue directly [via GitHub](https://github.com/finopsfoundation/framework/issues)
 * Make a commit using the [GitHub GUI](https://github.com/finopsfoundation/framework) and submit it for review
-* Submit an update or new content via [this Google form](https://forms.gle/it89PbfcFnHHcgPP8) which automatically creates a GitHub issue
-* Create an issue directly [via GitHub](https://github.com/finopsfoundation/framework/issues)
 * Reach out to the members and team in the [#framework](https://finopsfoundation.slack.com/archives/C01UANLEPDW) slack channel

 ## Review process

-Changes to each respective section of this site will be reviewed during FinOps Foundation team meetings, or meetings with the Technical Advisory Council.
-During these council meetings, commits and Pull Requests will be reviewed and voted upon to be merged.
+Changes to each respective section of this site will be reviewed during FinOps Foundation team meetings, or meetings with the [Technical Advisory Council.](https://www.finops.org/about/) During these council meetings, commits and Pull Requests can be reviewed and voted upon to be merged.

 The FinOps Foundation team uses automation tools to rebuild the site multiple times a week to capture the latest changes or to make small updates to maintain the site.